 It is commonly believed that the Void has a larger variety of powers and is more powerful than the Sentry himself.
 However this is not true.
 The Sentry has defeated the Void on more than one occasion by pure physical force, displaying either a greater power level or a pure will that eclipses the Void's.
 Since the Void and Sentry are one and the same it could also be presumed that the Sentry shares the same powers that the Void does.
-With the reason Sentry is not using them is due to him restrainting on himself (whether it is his Agoraphobia) or out of a decision to just not to use them.
-Robert becomes more varied with his powers under his new alias as one of the Horsemen of Death as he is now Stable and has no reason to be afraid of the Void.
+With the reason Sentry is not using them is due to him restrainting on himself (whether it is his agoraphobia) or out of a decision to just not to use them.
+Since the "death" of the Void, Sentry is more stable, and displays greater power without its influence, also empowered by the Death Seed.

 Earth-2149: Marvel Zombies

 The infection started with an attack by an zombie version of Sentry from an alternate universe.
 He began eating those who were ascending into heaven until Ash confronted him and shot him in the face using his shotgun.
 Unfazed, Sentry punched Ash so hard that he ripped through the fabric of reality, sucking both Ash and Sentry into the Earth-2149 universe.
 Warped into New York City, Sentry started looking for food.
 His first victims were the Avengers consisting of Colonel America, Luke Cage, Hawkeye, Black Widow, and Ms. Marvel, the first heroes at the scene of the crash site.
 Within a short time, the virus had reached almost every superhuman in the world.
 What happens to this Sentry after the world is consumed is unknown, but he may have opened another hole in the fabric of reality and escaped.